suits-rpg/rules/lib/rules/combat.md

 * Queens are 3 or 13
 * Kings are 4 or 14

+Note there are some circumstances where the face card is _always_ high; this is noted as a "high draw".

-#### Skill Modifiers
+## Skill Modifiers

-Sometimes your skill is modified by bonus cards, the awkwardness of your weapon, wounds, etc.
+Sometimes your skill is modified by bonus cards, your weapon modifiers, wounds, etc.
 You cannot be penalized past 1/4 of your skill.
-Use the Power chart below to determine your skill based on its base and the fractional penalty you are suffering.

 The worst defense you can have -- even if you are totally ambushed, blind, etc., is 2.

-#### Instant vs. Extended contests
+## Instant vs. Extended contests

 Some contests for simple/mundane tasks can be resolved with simple contests of skil; extended contests, like combat, involve depleting the contestants' power pool until one of them reaches Loss equal to twice their Power.

+In non-combat contests when you take 2x Power loss, you lose; the last man standing is the victor.

+Combat has a more complex system of loss, weapons and armor.

 ### Order of action

-Everyone gets a card (or cards).
-If you want to draw multiple cards, you get a chip (or facedown card) for the overdrawn cards.

-Actions go in descending order of skill.
-In the case of a tie, go in descending order of weapon length, then by ascending order of loss; then, draw a card for each contestant and keep that value for their order number, putting the card back in the discard pile.
+For the first round, everyone draws a card; if that card is under your skill, you act in descending order of the card value.
+If it is not, you still act on that phase, but do not act on the first round.

+If you have a slow weapon, halve your skill for this purpose.

+Note the order of action, with overdrdraws in parentheses.

 You do not HAVE to act at the same level as your card; if there is a reason you want to delay, you can act in a phase below your skill.

-If multiple people attempt to act at the same level, they act in ascending order of skill - loss.
+If multiple people attempt to act at the same level, they act in ascending order of skill. redraw to resolve ties.

-If attacks are made within the group at the same level, the target MUST redraw their defensive card.
-(This is known as a "Skill Stomp").
+If there are large numbers of identical minions, they can be grouped in clusters of 2 - 4 each to determine order.
+Ideally, break up the clusters so that they are made of minions in different locations to reduce coordinated advantage.

+### Defensive response

+If two people engage in a contest, regardless of who started it, both people are considered to act for that turn.
+The exception is that if the person who is acted upon is outnumbered, they may engage in the contest defensively.
+Put another way, if you are attacked by three people, you must defend against two of them and engage with one; however, you don't have to engage someone that attacks you; you can choose to respond with a defense only, and attack another combatant.

+You must declare your choice to respond defensively before you look at your cards.

-If you have multiple cards you act on the round for the value of all your cards.
+If you opt to defend, you can use one of your cards for defense and save the other for your action.
+However, you cannot defend against and attack the same person in the same round; i.e., you cannot participate in two contests with the same person in a round.
+Alternatively you can use the sum of both of your cards for defense.

+You can choose whether to use one or two cards after looking at your cards.

-If your skill is over 13, (and you can,) you can act on the "K" round.
+* If you successfully defend, they can still act on their turn with the second card.

-#### Defensive Modifiers

-Ordinarily, when to fighters are in contest, one of them gets a hit each round (unless both contestants overdraw).
-If you have a defensive mod you have two numbers in a contest: your offensive value (the base value of the card) and a defensive value (your card + defense).
-If your opponent draws above your base value but below or equal to your defensive value, there is no result to the contest.

-Your maximum Defensive Modifier is 3.

-#### Redraw Defense

-If you have already acted, whether or not you initialized the action, you cannot re-use that card's value again in another contest.
-You must draw a card from the deck to use in subsequent contests

-#### Minimal defense

-For some actions you may have a rating below your base attribute.
-However, in all cases the lowest possible skill defense is your base attribute.
+* if your opponent wins the contest, you lose their ability to act on their action, and must discard the other card.
+  (i.e., if you both overdraw you can still act.)
+* If you are playing with a single deck, the defender must return their card to the deck and draws a single card for their action.

+If you are engaged when you have no cards left, you can draw a one or two cards from the deck in defense; however, if you draw two cards, you _must_ use the sum of the cards, or overdraw and lose the contest.

+The option to respond defensively is not available to the person who initiated a contest.

-### Multiple Cards
+### Engagement

-Ordinarily one card per contestant is drawn.
-However there are some circumstances where extra cards may be in order:

-If you have a very high skill (or are very desperate) you can draw two or three cards.
+Once you have begun a contest with a person, you can only disengage if

-If the sum of the cards are are above your skill, you lose the contest, and give your opponent a chance at a brilliant victory.

-If you draw within your skill level, however, you may receive multiple bonuses for face cards.

-You cannot both draw multiple cards and add to your Bonuses.
-However, you CAN both draw multiple cards and uses Bonuses on the same turn.

-### N00b warz

-Contests with extremely low-skilled contestants can be a lot of mutual failing.
-In those situations (where both contestants are below 5 in skill) each contestant can draw two cards and keep the highest single card within their skill level.

-You can't have a N00b war and uses bonuses, nor can you use multiple cards (as above) in a N00b warz.
-For the purposes of tracking time, every N00b warz round is twice the length of a normal round.

-A N00b with a slow weapon still draws two cards but can only attack every other round.

-This mechanic is just a means to accelerate the outcome in unskilled battles.
-There is no way to have a N00b warz when any person with a decent (6+) skill is involved.

-The cutoff is based on effective skill; if for instance two people with awkward weapons may have base skills of 5, but
+* your opponent(s) is/are outnumbered by your allies
+* all your opponents did not attack you last round, or overdrew their attack

+#### Power Phase

+Power is a general term for the attribute that is relevant to the contest.
+For mental contests the attribute is Will; for physical contests the attribute is Body.

+Once the winner is determined, they calculate the effect their conquest has on their target.
+Calculate the winner's power (detailed below) and add that amount to the losers' status.

 ### Power Bonus